-PARENT/GUARDIA AN INITIALS Initials I DO agree to allow my child's biological specimens and health data to be stored and used in future research studies.
-Date De stored and used in future research studies.
-Initials I DO NOT agree to allow my child's biological specimens and health data to be stored and used in future research studies.
-Date -
+PARENT/GUARDIAN INITIALS Initials I DO agree to allow my child's biological specimens and health data to Data be stored and used in future research studies.
+Date Initials I DO NOT agree to allow my child's biological specimens and health data to be stored and used in future research studies.
+Date